BCDA-APS/pvWebMonitor/_sources/overview.rst.txt

 Overview
 ########

-The basic flow of data from EPICS to the WWW site is described in the following diagram:
+The basic flow of data from EPICS to the static web site is described in the following diagram:

 .. figure:: _static/overview.jpg
       :width: 90%